Worked Example — Cook v. Gralike (2001)

 Ballot labels identifying candidates as having failed to comply with voter instruction on term limits.

-Historical Lineage of Instruction-Compliance Ballot Notation:
+Historical Lineage of Instruction Ballot Notation

 Structural Determination: